Kirkenstocks/meet/README.md

 	   Then the user will be shown charts with the number of events in each city.

 ### Serverless Architecture
 Serverless functions are used throughout the app to achieve its core functions and define its business logic.
 They are used to handle user authorization by coordinating the Meet front end with the Google OAuth server, enabling the user to sign in with their Google account.
 Once authorized, serverless functions allow the user to search for events, filter by city, and return public Google Calendar data via the Meet front end.

-### How to Use

-### Dependencies
+### Technologies Used
+- React
+- AWS Lambda
+- Google OAuth2
+- Google Calendar API
+- Recharts
+- NProgress
+- Jest/Jest-Cucumber
+- Puppeteer
+- Atatus
+Note: a full list of dependencies can be found in the package.json file.

 ### Credits
 This project was built for the CareerFoundry Full-Stack Web Development program, with their instruction essential to its completion.